 Humidity Hampers the Body's Cool-Down Mechanism

-When outside temperatures approach the temperature of the human body (about 98 degrees) the body undergoes a series of changes
+When outside temperatures approach the temperature of the human body (about 98°) the body undergoes a series of changes

 to help keep it cool.
 Sweating, alteration of the rate and depth of blood circulation, and increased respiration are all measures

-the body takes in an effort to cool itself down.
+the body takes in an effort to cool itself down and shed excess heat.

-When the air is more full of moisture, it is harder for the air to absorb the sweat from our skin.
+When the air is holding more moisture (relative to the total moisture it could hold at that temperature), it is harder for the air to absorb the sweat from our skin.
 The result?
-We feel hot and sticky,

 The Danger of High Humidity

-just that we are more uncomfortable, but that we actually are hotter.
-And our bodies compensate by working harder and harder to cool us down.
+just that we are more uncomfortable, but that our core temperature is actually rising, and our bodies compensate by working harder and harder to cool us down.

-When sweating doesn't work to cool us down and we continue to heat up, overheating results, which causes loss of the water and chemicals that
+When sweating doesn't work to cool us down and we continue to heat up, overheating results, which causes loss of the water, salt, and chemicals that

 the body needs.
-Overheating, or more commonly, heat exhaustion, can lead to dehydration and chemical imbalances within the body.
+Overheating, or as it is more commonly known, heat exhaustion, can lead to dehydration and chemical imbalances within the body.